Dental Laboratory Technology

 |Associate’s Degree (or other 2-year degree)||11.7%|

 Online Dental Laboratory Technology Programs

-In 2019-2020, 36 schools offered a dental laboratory tech program of some type.
+In the 2019-2020 academic year, 36 schools offered some type of dental laboratory technology/technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|